Keyfactor/f5-waf-orchestrator/README.md

 | Server Password | The API Token configured in the F5 Distributed Cloud instance's Account Settings. |
 | Use SSL | Specifies whether SSL should be used for communication with the server.
 Set to 'true' to enable SSL, and 'false' to disable it.                |

-* In Keyfactor Command, navigate to Certificate Stores from the Locations Menu.
-Click the Add button to create a new Certificate Store using the attributes in the table above.
 --